 Abortion on demand has been legal since 1973.
 Of the millions of abortions since then, how many does anyone really think were performed on women who were raped?
 It has become de facto birth control.
 And so the abortion issue has taken center stage.

-Whether or not one agrees that social justice is not a primary goal of the faith, speaking against its horror is without doubt standing up for truth.
-But the Christian Right seems to be missing the mark.
+Whether or not one agrees that social justice is not a primary goal of the faith, speaking against the horror of abortion is without doubt standing for truth.
+But many seem to be missing the mark.
 They need to target the cause of a woman being in the position to desire an abortion.

 Many have protested abortion over the years.
 But how many have protested sexual immorality?

-Even in our current society – the new Sodom – many of what may termed the Christian church still hold the moral values of the faith, including sexual sin.
+Even in our current society – the new Sodom – many who consider themselves Christians still hold the moral values of the faith, including its position regarding sexual sin.
 But why are these beliefs so rarely addressed?
-Clearly, sexual sin is the cause of most abortions.
+Clearly, sexual sin has led to most abortions.
 Anti-abortion/Pro-Life protests and marches are common.
 Far less visible is mention of abstinence or the protest of sexual immorality – the societal norm.

 Is there no room for the truth when it comes to sexual immorality?
-The social justice element of the Christian Right has created an emphasis on changing the law in regard to abortion.
-The result of this emphasis is that sexual immorality, the cause of these unwanted conceptions, has been largely ignored.
+The social justice element of the Church has created an emphasis on changing the law in regard to abortion.
+The result of this emphasis is that sexual immorality, the cause of most of these unwanted conceptions, has been largely ignored.

 Why has God’s Church virtually conceded defeat in upholding the sanctity of the very act which God uses to create a people for Himself?